bhvieira/bhvieira.github.io/blog/2020/09/Start.md

 # {{title}}

 Today marks the start of the site and the Weblog!
-This page was generated using [Franklin.jl](franklinjl.org) v0.9.16 with the `minimal-mistakes` theme.
+This page was generated using [Franklin.jl](franklinjl.org) v0.9.16 with the `minimal-mistakes` theme, which I slightly edited.

 You can see the source code in my [GitHub](github.com/bhvieira/bhvieira.github.io).

 I decided to add a Weblog[^1] to my site for a few reasons.
+For one, I wanted to collect useful resources I find elsewhere, and my thoughts on it.
+It's also kind of a repository, where I can document my workflows in the hope it may help other people.

 [^1]: Blog is a shortened form of web-log, see [Wiktionary](https://en.wiktionary.org/wiki/blog)